KReguieg/intern-log-template/README.md

 ![](img/C_Concepts_1.png)

-- Learnt to use the Lens Studio software from Snpachat, to create AR lens.This software has accurate face, hand and body tracking.
+- Learnt to use the Lens Studio software from Snpachat, to create AR lens.
+This software has accurate face, hand and body tracking.
-I have created 2 lens, to try it, open snapchat and scan the below code
+I have created 2 lenses, to try it, open snapchat and scan the below code.
     1. Immersive Trial :

         ![](img/Immersive_trial.png)